ADX CFDs Technical Analysis & ADX CFDs Signals

 ADX is calculated by subtracting these two values and applying a smoothing function.

-The higher the indicator value the stronger the trend.
+The higher the technical indicator value the stronger the trend.

 A value of below 20 indicates that the cfd market isn't trending but moving in a range.